 At the main road, turn left, then almost immediately right up narrow Smithy Brow road.
 After about 100 m, turn left at the triangle junction onto Kirkstone Road.
 50 m further, turn left again onto Sweden Bridge Lane, clearly marked by a street sign, and also showing a dead end sign.
 It’s only a dead end for cars, and soon the road narrows, becoming a track that continues steadily upwards.

-- The majority of this hike is on the Ordnance Survey Explorer OL7* map, except for near the top of Fairfield, which is on Explorer OL5*.
+- The majority of this hike is on the Ordnance Survey Explorer OL7, Lakes SE* map, except for near the top of Fairfield, which is on Explorer OL5, Lakes NE*.

 - It’s easy to take the wrong route from the top and end up in the wrong valley.
 Take a map, compass, phone, if in doubt ask others (the ones who look they like know)

-- If walking outside of summer, also bring a wooly hat, gloves, and be prepared for bad weather.
+- If walking outside of summer, also bring a woolly hat, and gloves, and be prepared for bad weather.